iamjoostjanssen/NormModel_MorphoSim_SZ/README.md

 # NormModel_MorphoSim_SZ

-Normative modelling of Morphometric Similarity in health and Schizophrenia
+Normative modelling of Morphometric Similarity in Health and Schizophrenia

 This repository contains information pertaining to the study Normative Modelling of Morphometric Similarity in health and schizophrenia (Janssen et al. 2024).